SMSPIRITUALITY—MEDIA

 Why he isn't yet in the index

-The Sufi material the index currently carries reaches Ibn ʿArabī through later figures and through secondary literature on Sufism; no primary text or recorded lecture in his name has been added in his own right.
-The entry exists chiefly to mark the absence.
-The case for adding primary material is strong: Toshihiko Izutsu's Sufism and Taoism (1966) remains the most-cited comparative entry point, William Chittick's The Sufi Path of Knowledge (1989) is the standard scholarly introduction in English, and the Beshara translations of selected Futūḥāt chapters have been in print since the 1970s.
-The poetry of al-Tarjumān al-AshwāqThe Interpreter of Desires — is the most accessible single doorway and has been translated more than once.
-The omission is editorial rather than principled; Ibn ʿArabī belongs in any contemplative-life index, including this one, and the gap is named here in advance of its closing.
+The material the index currently carries reaches Ibn ʿArabī through later figures and through secondary literature on Sufism.
+No primary text in his own name has been added yet.
+Toshihiko Izutsu's Sufism and Taoism (1966) remains the most-cited comparative entry point.
+William Chittick's The Sufi Path of Knowledge (1989) is the standard scholarly introduction in English.
+The Beshara translations of selected Futūḥāt chapters have been in print since the 1970s.
+The poetry of al-Tarjumān al-Ashwāq (The Interpreter of Desires) is perhaps the most accessible single doorway.
+Ibn ʿArabī belongs in any contemplative-life index, and the gap is named here in advance of its closing.